Streetcars in Long Beach: Second generation light rail

-Following the success of light rail conversions in the 1980s, the last Pacific Electric corridor to operate was the first to be planned to be rebuilt for a more modern service.
-The Blue Line reached Long Beach in September 1990.
+Following the success of light rail conversions in the 1980s, the last Pacific Electric corridor to operate was the first planned to be rebuilt for a more modern service.
+The Blue Line reached Downtown Long Beach in September 1990, reestablishing rail service directly to Los Angeles.
+Trains operate in reserved medians set in city streets, with tracks in a loop configuration along Long Beach Boulevard, 1st Street, Pacific Avenue, and 8th Street.
 It was renamed to the A Line in 2020.
+Completion of the Regional Connector in 2023 realized the ambitions of transit planners for a one-seat ride between Long Beach and Pasadena via what is the world's longest light rail line.